Runaway Jury: Plot

-Fitch's subordinate Doyle, who is investigating Nick, learns that he is actually Jeff Kerr, a law-school dropout from Gardner, Indiana, the hometown of both Jeff and his law-school girlfriend Gabby (aka Marlee).

-Doyle travels to Gardner and ingratiates himself into the home of Gabby's mother.
-He learns that Gabby's sister had died in a shooting years before when she was in high school.
-Afterward, the town of Gardner sued the manufacturer of the guns used, but lost.
-Fitch had helped the defense win the case.
-Doyle calls Fitch to warn him that Nick and Marlee's offer is a setup, but it is too late.
-The money had already been paid.
+Fitch's subordinate Doyle, who is investigating Nick, finds that Nick is, in fact, Jeff Kerr, a law school drop-out.
+He then travels to Gardner, Indiana, where Jeff and his law school girlfriend Gabby (i.e., Marlee) both come from.
+Doyle gently quizzes Gabby's mother, who reveals that Gabby's sister died in a shooting years ago when she was in high school.
+At the time, the town of Gardner sued the manufacturer of the guns used and lost; Fitch had helped the defense win the case.
+Doyle concludes that Nick and Marlee's offer is a set-up, and he calls Fitch, but it is too late as the money has already been paid.

-After receiving confirmation of the payment, Nick asks the other jurors to review the facts, saying they owe it to Celeste Wood to deliberate.
-This triggers juror Herrera into a rant against the plaintiff, which undermines any support he had from the other jurors.
-The gun manufacturer is found liable, with the jury awarding $1 million in special damages and $110 million in general damages to Celeste Wood.
+After Nick receives confirmation of the payment, he asks the other jurors to review the facts, saying they owe it to Celeste to deliberate.
+This causes Herrera to launch into a rant against the plaintiff, which undermines any support he had from the other jurors.
+The gun manufacturer is found liable, with the jury awarding $110 million in general damages to Celeste.

 After the trial, Nick and Marlee confront Fitch with a receipt for the $15 million bribe, which they threaten to make public unless he retires.
-Fitch asks Nick how he got the jury to vote for the plaintiff.
-Nick replies that he did not, explaining that he stopped Fitch from throwing the trial merely by getting the jury to vote with their hearts.
-Nick and Marlee inform an indignant Fitch that the $15 million "fee" will benefit the shooting victims in Gardner, leaving Fitch ranting that Nick and Marlee won't be able to stop and will end up with nothing.
+Fitch asks Nick how he got the jury to vote for the plaintiff; Nick replies that he didn't, explaining that he stopped Fitch from stealing the trial merely by getting the jury to vote with their hearts.
+Nick and Marlee inform an indignant Fitch that the $15 million "fee" will benefit the shooting victims in Gardner.

-While Rohr is on his way with Celeste and her son to a celebratory meal, he sees Nick and Marlee watching children play.
-They exchange acknowledging looks, and Rohr smiles.
-He leaves as Marlee and Nick decide to return to Gardner, their hometown.

 Cast

 In addition, Dylan McDermott has an uncredited cameo as Jacob Wood, whose murder sets the plot in motion.
-Luis Guzmán also appeared uncredited as Jerry Hernandez, one of jurors of the case.